totemo/IratePoultry/README.md

 Lib's Disguises reputedly re-sends disguise entities to clients periodically to fix this.
 However, we found that blazes had a tendency to stay invisble indefinitely.
 Disguised spiders spawned from creeper explosions were also frequently observed to be invisible when not expected to be so.
+The damage sound of disguised mobs is sometimes not properly disguised.

 Reinforcement mobs (such as the disguised spiders spawned in creeper explosions) were also sometimes visible *undisguised* (as spiders) for a fraction of a